-If you plan on starting or continuing your career as an insurance agent, you need to complete your anti-money laundering training every 2 years as well as stay up to speed with the updates.
+If you plan on starting or continuing your career as an independent insurance agent, you need to complete your anti-money laundering training every 2 years as well as stay up to speed with the updates.

-- WebCE AML: Web CE is the easiest way for new insurance agents to complete the required AML training.
-Start Your AML Training Now!
+Web CE is the easiest way for new insurance agents to complete the required AML training.
+However, there is a cost associated with buying the AML course.

-- LIMRA AML: LIMRA AML is the most common way to complete and maintain your AML training after you are already appointed with various insurance companies.
+LIMRA AML is the most common way to complete and maintain your AML training after you are already appointed with various insurance companies.
 LIMRA AML works a bit different than Web CE and can be easily explained by clicking here.
 If you are already an agent and need to renew or take an updated course for AML, LIMRA is a great solution.